Be the Change You Want to See

 Please email a resume to email@example.com or fax to 918-628-1033.

-YWCA Tulsa’s Mission Impact department is seeking undergraduate or graduate students for an unpaid summer internship.
-Students will work 25-40 hours per week, based on availability, at the YWCA Downtown Center.
-This internship will involve research and analysis in the areas of racial justice and economic empowerment, as well as some project management and meeting and event coordination.
+YWCA Tulsa’s Mission Impact department is seeking undergraduate or graduate students for an unpaid part-time internship.
+Intern will work 10-20 hours per week, based on availability, at the YWCA Downtown Center.

-We are looking for highly-motivated students with strong writing and research skills; a sharp analysis of race, gender, and identity; and a demonstrated interest in social justice.
+We are looking for highly-motivated students with strong project management and outreach skills and a demonstrated interest in social justice.
 The ideal candidate has a deep commitment to personal growth and learning and is highly curious and inquisitive about new subjects.

 Students should have completed at least four semesters of course work.
-The internship will primarily be office-based but could include occasional attendance at meetings in Tulsa or Oklahoma City.
+Transpiration is required as many events are off-site.
 We are happy to cooperate with an institution's requirements for academic credit.

 - Providing equal employment opportunity to those qualified.